Updated December 3, 2021 . AmFam Team

-If you want to ensure you have adequate coverage in place, an umbrella policy is an added layer of protection which provides a much higher level of coverage to financially protect you from unexpected incidents with your dog.
+If you want to ensure you have adequate coverage in place, an umbrella policy is an added layer of protection that provides a much higher level of coverage to financially protect you from unexpected incidents with your dog.

 Unfortunately, not all dogs will meet the criteria to be included under a policy.
-While most breeds won’t impact your eligibility for coverage, there are some breeds that require additional considerations, such as whether your yard is fully and securely fenced.
+While most dog breeds won’t impact your eligibility for homeowners coverage, there are some breeds that require additional considerations, such as whether your yard is fully and securely fenced.
 You must also provide certain documentation to be considered eligible, like evidence of up-to-date annual vaccines and proof that your dog has been spayed or neutered.

-It’s also important to note that, depending on your dog’s prior history (e.g. history of biting, if they were trained or used as an attack or guard dog), they might be subject to a dangerous dog liability limit that reduces their liability coverage for losses to $25,000.
+It’s also important to note that, depending on your dog’s prior history (e.g., history of biting, if they were trained or used as an attack or guard dog), they might be subject to a dangerous dog liability limit that reduces their liability coverage for losses to $25,000.